seomoz/plines/README.md

 ```

 Plines also supports a middleware stack that wraps your `perform` method.
-To create a middleware, define a module with a `around_perform` method:
+To create a middleware, define a module with an `around_perform` method:

 ``` ruby
 module TimeWork